 Although rare, it seems that BIA-ALCL is not “very rare.”
 In Australia, which can track medical problems from any kind of implants better than the tracking of implants in the U.S., they estimate that BIA-ALCL affects one woman per 1,000 with breast implants.
 The estimates were much lower in the U.S., but there is no reason to think BIA-ALCL is less likely to develop in women in the U.S. Given the dramatic increase in diagnoses, it is clear that BIA-ALCL was under-diagnosed and under-reported for many years.

 The sooner ALCL is diagnosed, the more likely it can be treated easily and effectively by removing the implants and capsule.
 At later stages, treatment includes chemo and is less likely to be successful, as specified by researchers at the well-respected MD Anderson Cancer Center in a medical journal in 2013.
-Their study followed women for 5 years and found that ALCL related to breast implants sometimes requires chemotherapy, and approximately 25% of the implant patients with the more serious type of ALCL died during the 5 years following their diagnosis.
-Dr. Anna Mazzucco published a response to this study, urging physicians to respond quickly and to check patients who have swelling near their implants for ALCL.
+Their study followed women for 5 years and found that ALCL related to breast implants sometimes requires chemotherapy, and approximately 25% of the implant patients with the more serious type of ALCL died during the 5 years following their diagnosis1.
+Dr. Anna Mazzucco published a response to this study2, urging physicians to respond quickly and to check patients who have swelling near their implants for ALCL.
 This would require cytology testing rather than testing for bacteria.
-The authors of the original study also published a response to Dr. Mazzucco’s article, expressing similar concerns.
+The authors of the original study also published a response to Dr. Mazzucco’s article, expressing similar concerns3.

 For more information, see our summary of that study here.

 ALCL caused by breast implants can result in swelling, which is often mistaken for an infection and treated with antibiotics.
 Antibiotics are ineffective against ALCL and the delay in timely and appropriate treatment for ALCL is dangerous.